 With Google Search Console, it’s easy (and free) to monitor your performance on Google.

 What is Google Search Console, though, and how do you use Google Search Console?
-You’re in luck because this mini-guide answers these questions — and it includes an additional FAQ to help your team get started.
+You’re in luck because this mini-guide answers these questions — and it includes an additional FAQ on Google Search Console to help your team get started.

 Start learning how to set up Google Search Console (and use it) now or contact our team for some professional help!

 What is Google Search Console?